Soft sugar cookies, great anytime of year, PERFECT for Christmas!

 4. Beat in the eggs one at a time, mixing well after each addition and scraping down the bowl as needed.
 Then blend in the vanilla.

-5. With the mixer on low speed, add in the dry ingredients mixing just until incorporated and evenly mixed.
+5. With the stand mixer on low speed, add in the dry ingredients mixing just until incorporated and evenly mixed.

 6. Cover and chill the dough for 1 hour.